Artisan Commands

 Validates connectivity and configuration for:

-- Database - Connection and query execution
+- Database - Connection and query execution (production only)

 When to use: